astrokota/pomodoro/README.md

 - Click **🔴 "Exit"** to close the application.
 - If using the **10-minute session window**, clicking **"Exit"** will only close that window while keeping the **main timer running**.

+### Testing the Application
+1. Open a terminal or command prompt.
+2. Navigate to the folder containing the `main` file.
+3. Run the script with:

+   python -m unittest test

+4. The console should display "OK" without errors/failures.
 ---

 ## Troubleshooting & FAQs